 One area of strong focus for the College is BAME students.
 The Warden chairs a BAME Working Party which seeks to encourage a welcoming environment for BAME students.
 Both the JCR and MCR are actively involved in this, as are our wonderful BAME students, our best ambassadors.
 These include not just UK BAME students, but our larger numbers of international students, (some of whom have not formally identified as BAME, and, therefore, are not officially counted).

 So far as the BAME students are concerned, we have a particular interest in attracting UK Black students.
 Our Access and Outreach officers visit schools and host students to encourage applications and to help make those applications competitive.
+We also contribute to Target Oxbridge, details of which are below.

 Annual BAME Dinner